GEIGEIGEIST/KLOR/case/acrylic/saegewerk/bluetooth/README.md

 # KLOR SAEGEWERK BLE STACKED ACRYLIC CASE

 You can choose a bottom which supports the SplitKB tenting puck or a top which features the KLOR logotype.
-The rest of the layers are identical.
+The rest of the layers are identical.\
+The middle layers got two cuts, which should make it possible to use less acrylic and make it a lot cheaper to cut.

 Here you can see a guide, which should help you putting the different pieces together.